Pengchengzhi/Yolov3_Own-dataset/README.md

  cd darknet
 ```

-Instead of this original edition yolov3, there is another AB edition of [yolov3](https://github.com/AlexeyAB/darknet), chose whatever you want.
+Instead of this original edition of yolov3, there is another AB edition of [yolov3](https://github.com/AlexeyAB/darknet), chose whatever you want.

 **1. Change makefile**